fmerizzi/eursat_inpainting/README.md

 # eursat_inpainting
-A simple example of eursat inpainting
+A simple example of satellite imagery (eursat) inpainting